Massive group of demonstrators marches through Philadelphia; citywide curfew now in effect

 After shutting down on Sunday night SEPTA, for the most part, was back up and running Monday morning.
 However, SEPTA said it is suspending all bus, subway and trolley service in Center City Philadelphia starting at 12 p.m.
 Monday because of expected demonstrations.

-The Ben Franklin Bridge reopened to traffic Monday morning.
-Vine Street Expressway is also open.
+The Ben Franklin Bridge reopened to traffic Monday morning but later closed due to the protests.
+There is no immediate word on when it will reopen.

+Vine Street Expressway is also open after closing briefly due to Monday's massive protest.

 All NJ Transit bus service to and from Philadelphia will originate and terminate at Walter Rand Transportation Center in Camden.